greatwitenorth/quantities-and-units-for-woocommerce/readme.txt

 == Changelog ==
 = 1.0.6 =
 * Min and step rules now work with ajax add to cart functionality in WooCommerce 2.5+
+* Added min width css rule on quantity input box

 = 1.0.5 =
 * Fixed issue when trying to save advanced rules.